 answer conflict occur.

-Currently, switching codecs requires an SDP offer / answer should
+Currently, switching codecs requires an SDP offer / answer round trip

 2.3.
 Browser to Browser Format Compatibility Issue

-SDP is a flexible format, and it allows many alternative methods to
+SDP is a flexible format many alternative methods to express the same

-express the same intentions.
-The smallest change may alter the SDP's
+meanings.
+The smallest change can alter the SDP's meaning.

 This creates a parsing and SDP generation compatibility issues.
 If

-then each browser must support every single possible variant of SDP
+then each browser must support every single possible variation of SDP

 for every browser version and platform in existence.
 They must do

-(despite not having sufficient knowledge about the remote party to
+compatible SDP (despite not having sufficient knowledge about the

-Since WebRTC is not supposed to mandate the format on the wire for
+Since WebRTC does not mandate the format on the wire for signaling,

-signaling, one supported use case for WebRTC must be allowing the
+one supported use case for WebRTC must be allowing the browser

-browser generated SDP to be converted into alternative on-the-wire
+generated SDP to be converted into alternative on-the-wire formats.

-browser, or later by an intermediate gateway.
-In either case, the
+by an intermediate gateway.
+In either case, the converter must be

-converter must be entirely aware of all variants to the SDP possible
+entirely aware of all flavors and variations to the SDP possible from

-from every browser platform and version, despite browser version
+every browser platform and version, despite browser version detection

-detection being heavily frowned upon by industry best practices.
+being heavily frowned upon by industry best practices.
+Likewise, the